Beetlejuice

 Beetlejuice characters

 Half the main characters in Beetlejuice are living humans, and others are ghosts and demons from the Netherworld.
-Most of these roles were made iconic by celebrities like Michael Keaton, Winona Ryder, and Catherine O'Hara in the original movie, and now the Broadway cast is putting their own spooky spin on them.
+Most of these roles were made iconic by celebrities like Michael Keaton, Winona Ryder, and Catherine O'Hara in the movie, and now the Broadway cast is putting their own spooky spin on them.
 Here are the major characters in the Beetlejuice musical.

 • Charles Deetz: Lydia's father.
-He has trouble expressing his feelings, especially his grief, so he's thrown himself into his work and into a new relationship with Delia to take his mind off it, alienating his daughter from him in the process.
+He has trouble expressing his feelings, especially his grief, so he's thrown himself into his work and into a new relationship with Delia to take his mind off it, alienating his daughter in the process.

 Beetlejuice songs